jaspermayone-archive/discord-bot/README.md

    </a>
 </p>

-<h1 align="center">Welcome to Heptagram 👋</h1>
+<h1 align="center">Welcome to the Heptagram Bot repo! 👋</h1>

-# NOTE:

-We launched the V1 of this bot, you can find more informations at the [Heptagram Website](https://heptagram.xyz) and in the [Discord Server](https://discord.gg/HSupF99kpq).

-# Welcome to Heptagram!
+# Welcome to the Heptagram Bot Repo!

-Heptagram is the all-in-one, open-source Discord bot with the goal to be the single bot needed for any server.
-No more music bot, mod bot, rules bot, etc..
-Just Heptagram!
+Heptagram Bot is designed to be the all-in-one, open-source Discord bot that handles all your server needs.
+No more needing a music bot, mod bot, rules bot, etc...
+Now you only need one!

-Find out more and invite the bot at our [official website](https://heptagram.xyz)
+Find out more and invite the bot at our [official website](https://heptagram.jaspermayone.com)

 ## 🤝 Contributing